 The Forward Stroke

-I always feel bad calling someone out on a video as an example of doing something wrong, so full disclosure is that while I don’t think I’ve been a major sloucher for a while, when I started six years ago I had no idea what a back band was even for and all of this torso rotation and leg power stuff I’ve mostly learned about in the last year and half.
+I always feel bad calling someone out on a video as an example of doing something wrong, so full disclosure is that while I don't think I've been a major sloucher for a while, when I started six years ago I had no idea what a back band was even for and all of this torso rotation and leg power stuff I've mostly learned about 5 or 6 years after I started paddling.

 Anyway, the Whitewater Dreams Youtube channel has some really good stuff on there, including a series of troubleshooting videos that I think are very well done.